Clairaut's relation (differential geometry)

 The relation remains valid for a geodesic on an arbitrary surface of revolution.

 A statement of the general version of Clairaut's relation is:

 Pressley (p.
 185) explains this theorem as an expression of conservation of angular momentum about the axis of revolution when a particle moves along a geodesic under no forces other than those that keep it on the surface.

+Now imagine a particle constrained to move on a surface of revolution, without external torque around the axis.
+By conservation of angular momentum: